 Black Comedy: Damn straight.
 Poor Helen gets the worst of it.
 Loses men to Madeline, becomes so depressed and downtrodden that she is institutionalized and obsessed with revenge on a woman for shit that started during high school and gets murdered by having a hole blown through most of her body... and for what?
 So she can spend eternity as a disembodied head.
 Someone give that girl a time machine so she can erase her own birth from ever happening.

 Blessed with Suck: Shortly after finding out about each other's immortality, Helen and Madeline try to kill each other.
 They are stuck in their broken, battered corpses for (it is implied) eternity.
 They use undertakers' techniques just to keep themselves looking and moving like real people — but eventually their bodies simply fall apart.

 The Cameo: Sydney Pollack is the first doctor Madeline sees post-stairs accident.

 Chekhov's Gun: Ernest is seen trying to throw scalpels at a dartboard early in the film.
 He does poorly, presumably due to the years of alcoholism giving him shaky hands.
 Later on, after having one of his hands rejuvenated to display the powers of the potion, he throws a knife with perfect accuracy just when he needs to.

-Crapsack World: Debatable: On one hand, appearance is everything and undeath is preferable to aging.
-On the other hand, Ernest achieved recognition and popularity in his twilight years due to his charity and achieved immortality that way.
+Crapsack World: Debatable: On one hand, appearance is everything and undeath is preferable to ageing.
+On the other hand, Ernest achieved recognition and popularity in his twilight years, and achieved immortality that way.